open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 `oneOf` is used to specify that the `value` property matches the [Attribute AnyValue](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/common/README.md#anyvalue) definition, and is either a primitive or array of primitives.
 This type of use is acceptable but should be used judiciously.

+### Array minItems

+Because properties of type `array` are not candidates for [env var substitution], it typically does not make sense to allow the array to be empty.
+In some cases, an empty array likely corresponds to an accidental misconfiguration which should be detected and reported as an error.
+In other cases, an empty array is simply meaningless and the user is better off omitting the property altogether.

+For these reasons, [`minItems`](https://json-schema.org/understanding-json-schema/reference/array#length) is typically set to `1`.

+NOTE: there are some valid cases where an empty array is semantically meaningful, such as when setting `ExplicitBucketHistogram.boundaries`.

 ### Annotations - title and description

 The JSON schema [`title` and `description` annotations](https://json-schema.org/understanding-json-schema/reference/annotations) are keywords which are not involved in validation.
 Instead, they act as a mechanism to help schemas be self-documenting, and may be used by code generation tools.